Presses de la Cité: History

 Nielsen died on December 30, 1976, aged 75.
 His son Claude succeeded him, and sold some parts of the company to the investment bank Générale Occidentale, which provided capital to purchase Garnier and Bordas-Dunod.

-In 1986, the company was bought by James Goldsmith, who resold Presses de la Cité to Ambroise Roux's Compagnie Générale d'Electricité (CGE) the next year.
-It was thenceforth part of Groupe de la Cité (GDC), a holding company founded by CEP-Communication, led by Christian Brégou and controlled by Havas, and CGE.
+In 1986, the company was bought by James Goldsmith's holding company Generale Occidentale, who sold Generale Occidentale to Ambroise Roux's Compagnie Générale d'Electricité (CGE) the following year.
+In 1988, Generale Occidentale merged Presses de la Cité with Havas S.A. subsidiary CEP Communications to create Groupe de la Cité (GDC), which became the second largest publisher after Hachette.
 In 1988, GDC acquired the British children's publisher Kingfisher.
 In 1989, GDC acquired the French legal publisher Dalloz and the British reference publisher Chambers.
 They also launched the American publisher Millbrook Press.
 In 1990, GDC acquired Éditions Robert Laffont.
 In 1992, GDC acquired British publisher Harraps.
 GDC sold Millbrook in 1994.

 CEP acquired almost complete control of the Groupe in 1995.
 With 7 billion French francs of assets, it became, in 1996, the largest publisher in France.
-Havas acquired full ownership of CEP in 1997 and In 1998, Havas was acquired by the company that became Vivendi.
-Presses de la Cité became part of Vivendi Universal Publishing (VUP), which in 2002 was sold to Hachette Group and then in 2003 passed to Wendel Investissement.
-Presses de la Cité then became part of Editis.
+Havas acquired full ownership of CEP in 1997 and in 1998, Havas was acquired by the company that became Vivendi.
+Presses de la Cité became part of Vivendi Universal Publishing (VUP) in 2000 and then Editis, which was acquired by Wendel in 2004.
 In 2008, Wendel sold Editis to the Spanish Grupo Planeta.
 In 2019, Vivendi acquired Editis from Planeta.
+In 2023, Czech Media Invest, which is owned by Czech billionaire Daniel Křetínský acquired Editis from Vivendi.